Managing Off-Paddock Facilities

-Following good practice also ensures you are well above the minimum standards for off-paddock facilities that were introduced into the Dairy Cattle Code of Welfare in October 2019.
+It’s important to maintain your cows' comfort and optimal production by following good practice, and in doing so you’re ensuring that you’re well above the minimum standards for off-paddock facilities that were introduced into the Dairy Cattle Code of Welfare in October 2019.

-A different set of management skills is needed when managing cows inside.
-The varied housing types and the differing lengths of time cows stay inside means management priorities vary from farm to farm and month to month.
+Although, a different set of management skills is needed when managing cows inside.
+Management priorities can vary from farm to farm and month to month due to the differing lengths of time that cows stay inside and the varied housing types.

 Ventilation is a critical part of good management.
+Designers and mangers of barns must consider the indoor environment from the cows' perspective.
 These videos show what you can do to ensure optimum conditions for a housed herd.

 Woodchip pads and loose housed barns use a lot of woodchip.
 It is expensive, so make the most of used bedding by integrating it into your nutrient plan.